 - Feeling sick (nauseated)

-(The term psychosomatic disorder means something similar to somatisation but includes other things.
-See separate leaflet called Psychosomatic Disorders.)
+The term psychosomatic disorder means something similar to somatisation but includes other things.
+See separate leaflet called Psychosomatic Disorders for more details.

 How can the mind cause physical symptoms?

 The relationship between the mind and body is complex and not fully understood.
 When we somatise, somehow the mental or emotional problem is expressed partly, or mainly, as one or more physical symptoms.
 However, the symptoms are real and are not imagined.
 You feel the pain, have the diarrhoea, etc.

 How common is somatisation?

 It is common.
 Sometimes we can relate the physical symptoms to a recent stress or mental health problem.
 For example, you may realise that a bout of neck pain or headache is due to stress.
 Anxiety and depression are also common reasons to develop physical symptoms such as a 'thumping heart' (palpitations), aches and pains, etc. Often the physical symptoms go when emotional and mental factors ease.
 However, often we do not realise the physical symptom is due to a mental factor.
 We may think we have a physical disease and see a doctor about it.